 Mirrored walls made rooms look bigger – unless they were fashioned in a zig zag design, popular at the time – while patio furniture moved inside, and potted palm plants came with it.

-The nineties needed relief, and so minimalism and plainness was the mantra of the moment.
+Furniture design in the nineties needed relief, and so minimalism and plainness was the mantra of the moment.
 Wall-to-wall beige carpeting, white kitchens, and light-coloured wood dominated in design circles.

 Later in the decade, clashing flowery patterns and damask had a following, along with sponge-painted walls, silk fake flowers, and terracotta tiles underfoot.
 Bathrooms had Hollywood lighting and walls adorned with a framed ‘magic eye’ illusion prints were found in almost every home!